janyan33/polyandry_meta_analysis/README.md

 All of the code used to produce the fecundity analyses and figures can be found in the fecund_analysis.R script while all of the code used to produce the longevity analyses and figures can be found in the longevity_analysis.R script.

+## Other files
+I've also included the PRISMA flowchart in the main folder and an Excel file with all studies that were read in detail during the full text screen.
+The first tab includes all 422 which were screened for eligibility with red highlighted rows denoted excluded studies and green highlighted rows denoting included studies.
+The second tab in this file is a list of all the excluded studies with rationales for each exclusion and the third tab is a full list of only the included studies.